credativ/plutono/docs/sources/shared/getting-started/first-step.md

 title: First step of Getting started with...
 ---

 ## Step 1.
-Install Grafana and build your first dashboard
+Install Plutono and build your first dashboard

-Use the instructions in [Getting started with Grafana]({{< relref "../../getting-started/getting-started.md" >}}) to:
+Use the instructions in [Getting started with Plutono]({{< relref "../../getting-started/getting-started.md" >}}) to:

-- Install Grafana.
+- Install Plutono.
-- Log in to Grafana.
+- Log in to Plutono.
 - Create your first dashboard.

-You can also configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Grafana yourself.
+You can also configure a [Plutono Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Plutono yourself.